autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 - It is ignored by the committee selection algorithm run at the epoch end.
 - New stake delegations are not accepted.
-- That the validator is pausing from active validator duty is visible to potential delegators.
+- That the validator is pausing from active validator duty is visible to potential delegators (from event data).

 Note that: